Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

 - Turn on the ignition.

 - Turn on your Scanner and choose the car’s model.
 If using Star Diagnostic C3, C4, and C5, open up Xentry and select your chassis.
-You must press F2 a few times to get to the diagnostic menu.
+Press F2 a few times to get to the diagnostic menu.

 - Choose System Selection.